 The successful applicant will receive $750.00 or more to be paid directly to the college or university for tuition

 and fees.
 This scholarship is not automatically renewable.
 The Barron Family, the Office of Africana Studies and the Advisory Selection Committee will declare a recipient or no more than two recipients each academic year through the submission of applications.
-Applications will be available through the Office of Africana Studies from October 4th through March 28th.

 Applicants must be VSU Africana Studies (AFAM) Minors who have demonstrated academic excellence within the discipline, having taken at least three (3) AFAM courses.
 The recipient must also be a full time VSU student enrolled as a sophomore, junior, senior or first year graduate student.